joshbegley/nyt-latest/README.md

 `How a much-maligned health reform defied the doomsayers.`\
 https://nytimes.com/2024/03/26/opinion/obamacare-health-care-aca.html

-**Activists Converge in Front of Supreme Court Over Abortion Pill Case**\
+**Demonstrators Make Themselves Heard on Abortion Pill Case**\
-`Thirteen abortion-rights protesters were arrested as part of a civil disobedience action.
+`Thirteen abortion-rights protesters were arrested near the Supreme Court as part of a civil disobedience action.
 Abortion opponents were less numerous but still vocal.`\
 https://nytimes.com/2024/03/26/us/politics/supreme-court-protests-abortion-pill.html

 **Venezuela’s Democratic Hopes Dim as Opposition Is Blocked From National Vote**\